Szpilona/GACD_Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Prepares a second, independent tidy data set with the average of each variable for each activity and each subject.

-The above described functionality is provided via a set of functions (described in the order of their usage):
+The above described functionality is provided via a set of functions (described in the order of their definition and usage):

-1. `prepareFiles` - downloads and extracts the data set in the working directory (if needed).
+1. `prepareFiles` - downloads and extracts the Human Activity Recognition Using Smartphones data set in the working directory (if needed).
 2. `readMergeData` - reads the features, class labels, and subjects files for train and test data sets; merges the train and test data sets keeping the original files structure (separate files for features, class labels, and subjects); it returns a 3-elements list - for features, class labels, and subjects data - containing 10299 observations each.
 3. `extractMeanSdData` - extracts mean and standard deviation measurements; it reduces the number of features from 561 to 66.
 4. `nameActivities` - replaces class labels codes with their names.